DETAILED ACTION

 The use of probes that hybridize to Acaca and Nampt was obvious.
 While the prior art did not recognize Acaca and Nampt as “universal” biomarkers of caloric restriction, the use of Acaca and Nampt was “old.”
 As provided by MPEP 211.02(II) “[w]hile the references do not show a specific recognition of that result, its discovery by appellants is tantamount only to finding a property in the old composition.”
 363 F.2d at 934, 150 USPQ at 628 (emphasis in original)).
 Thus, adding a recitation of a “new” property or “universal biomarker” to and “old” product does not render the claims patentable.

-The response argues secondary considerations and states that the specification indicates that “universal CR biomarkers…correlated to a CR response across multiple different, genetically diverse, strains of animals”.
+The response previously argued secondary considerations and stated that the specification indicates that “universal CR biomarkers…correlated to a CR response across multiple different, genetically diverse, strains of animals”.
 To support this position of multiple different strains and genetically diverse animals, the specification assesses 7 different strains of mice.
 This showing in a single species is not commensurate in scope over the full scope of the claims that require canine, feline and human subjects.
 The showing of 7 different mice is not evidence that the genes are universal markers for cats, dogs and humans.
 There is no showing in the specification that the genes are universal biomarkers for CR in human, dogs and cats, for example.
-Thus, the specification do not provide any evidence that the claimed genes are universal biormarkers of CR that is an unexpected property commensurate in scope with the claims.
+Thus, the specification does not provide any evidence that the claimed genes are universal biormarkers of CR that is an unexpected property commensurate in scope with the claims.

 Thus, for the reasons above and those already of record, the rejection is maintained.